Dr Caroline Fielder

 Profile

-I completed my undergraduate studies in Chinese Studies at Durham University and my MPhil in Theology and Religion at the University of Birmingham.
+I completed my undergraduate degree in Modern Chinese and Management Studies at Durham University and my MPhil in Theology and Religion at the University of Birmingham.
 My MPhil thesis was based on field research in Fujian and Anhui provinces and explored the growth of Protestant Christianity in China, specifically in rural areas where growth was at its most dynamic.
-I did my PhD in Leeds in East Asian Studies, having been awarded a prestigious White Rose East Asia Centre (WREAC) scholarship.
+I was awarded a prestigious White Rose East Asia Centre (WREAC) scholarship to do my PhD in East Asian Studies at University of Leeds.
 My PhD thesis explored the recent re-emergence of religiously inspired charitable organisations in China and examined their role in shaping nascent forms of civil society.

 My professional life has been varied and rewarding and includes five years in business followed by considerable time working in the charitable sector both in UK and China (including three years working for the Amity Foundation in China, and eight years as Director of China Desk for CTBI).
 I have taught in China at a variety of tertiary institutions, including three years in Jiangxi province and a sojourn as a visiting scholar at Renmin University of China.
-In 2013, after I completed my PhD, I took up a lectureship in Chinese Studies here at Leeds.
-I have enjoyed a variety of roles since taking up my post, and since January 2018 have been Subject Research Leader and PGR Liaison for East Asian Studies.
+I was appointed as Lecturer in Chinese Studies at University of Leeds in 2013.
+Since taking up my post, I have enjoyed a variety of leadership roles, including being MA Programme Manager, Subject Research Leader and PGR Liaison for East Asian Studies.

 Research interests